 It should be brought to the attention of the reader that even though it was Zimardi, AKA Ravi Dass, that Bhagavan Das traveled with and followed to India, Bhagavan Das, after parting ways with Zimardi sometime after their arrival, went on his own to eventually meet Neem Karoli Baba --- the first to do so of the 60s era seekers and well before Zimardi's encountered him for the first time.
 Zimardi did not meet Neem Karoli Baba until after crossing paths with Ram Dass and had read or at least seen a copy of 'Be Here Now' after which he asked Ram Dass to take him to his guru.
 In a sense going full circle.

 The early 1950's found me as a teenager in high school, living along the coast in a Southern California beach community primarily under the auspices of my grandmother.
 During those high school years a sort of unusual single older man moved into the house next door.
 He was always barefoot, always dressed in dark clothes, and always walked wherever he went.
-Eventually, as neighbors, at first on a hello basis, then as they got to know each other coffee on occasion.
-One morning over coffee he told my grandmother he had plans to refinish the floor-to-ceiling all natural knotty pine walls in a couple of rooms in his house and wondered if he might hire me to help.
+Eventually, as neighbors, at first on a hello basis with my grandmother, then as they got to know each other, coffee on occasion and conversation.
+One morning over coffee, after having admired for months my endeavors restoring the 1940s Ford Woodie Wagon I owned, told my grandmother he had plans to refinish the floor-to-ceiling all natural knotty pine walls in a couple of rooms in his house and wondered if he might hire me to help.
 A few days later, after a minor discussion with my grandmother, I started.

 The time spent on that refinishing job turned out to be one of the most wonderful times in my up to then short lived life.
 Not because of the bucks or good times, but because of the insight, knowledge, and intoxicating sense of oneness the man-next-door seemed to possess.
 At first the man spoke little, listening mostly to my small talk and chit-chat, but as the summer wore on the subjects began to wax philosophical, eventually through him, turning to the Universe and man's place in the scheme of things...when and why, where and how, space and time...all of which was fairly heady stuff for a guy whose primary concern up to that time had been how large the size of a girl's chest was.
 In a peculiar, general sort of way he seemed to know everything about everything, and as we sanded, worked, reworked, and painted the wood, he talked and I listened.
 The most elaborate subjects were always described in the most graphic, mind-visual metaphors somehow easily understood on my level of comprehension.
 His inner soul seemed to breath and undulate with an understanding that penetrated my brain, painting my mind in brilliant splotches of color, running thick with an embryo of knowledge and dripping heavy with meaning...all done with the quiet flair of a person whose thirst had long been quenched and whose only real want, if there even was a want, was to occasionally sip now and then when the need arose.

 One day during break, after, for me at least as I viewed it, one of our in depth conversations, as we sat out on the front porch drinking iced teas, he handed me a small, almost pamphlet size book, well worn and crudely made, that had been published in India to look at.
 The name of the book, which I really didn't have time to absorb because I dropped it from my hands in a sort of stunned disbelief, was titled Glimpses of the Life and Teachings of Bhagavan Sri Ramana Maharshi by Frank H. Humphreys.
 Although my thoughts and feelings would eventually open and morph through it's passage, at that very specific moment in time --- and for years afterwards --- I was sure I had never heard of a Bhagavan, a Sri Ramana, or a Maharshi.
 Even so, I immediately grasped why he thought the book should be important, and it wasn't who wrote it or what was inside, but what was outside.
-Outside, on the cover, was a picture of the EXACT same man I saw that night in the old stage stop atop Catalina, short-cropped white hair and beard, walking stick and all.
+Outside, on the cover, was a picture of the EXACT same man, as pictured below and fully detailed further down the page, that I saw late one night at an isolated and remote old stage stop called the Eagles Nest high in the mountains atop Catalina Island.

 Which brings us now, back around to Neem Karoli Baba.
 In the geographic location of the general northern India area where Neem Karoli Baba lived and traveled he was well known by followers and non-followers alike as having, as well as manifesting, many mystical and spiritual abilities typically associated with the super normal perceptual states known in Sanskrit as Siddhis --- such as for example, appearing and disappearing out of nowhere at will, translocation and bilocation, often over great distances, etc. The following is one of his most famous and most oft-cited translocation events: